- Update

 - The country has a tradition of high energy taxes and prices.

-- Residential electricity prices are the highest in Europe.
+- Residential electricity prices soared by 60% in 2022 and are the highest in Europe.

-- New electricity interconnection projects with Germany, Sweden, and the UK are under development, along with a large gas pipeline project to Poland.
+- New electricity interconnection projects with Germany and Sweden are under development, along with a large gas pipeline project to Poland.

 Institutions & Energy Policy